Simple-Robotics/aligator/README.md

   url = {https://github.com/Simple-Robotics/aligator}
 }
 ```

-You can also cite the paper for the ProxDDP algorithm:
+Please also consider citing the reference paper for the ProxDDP algorithm:

 ```bibtex
 @misc{jalletPROXDDPProximalConstrained2023,